stevebtang/interview/README.md

 Example
 If we pass ID X, we return all locations that have the Parent ID X.

 Please create a library to do the above.
-Method signatures can be at your discretion.

-Time Limit 2 hrs.
-Please checkin code within two hours that exercise is issued.
+Provide (short) documentation for usage.

 Language : Python/Java